HewlettPackard/oneview-puppet/RESOURCES.md

 * `present` - Creates or updates an enclosure group.
 An interconnect bay mapping must be provided for each interconnect bay in the enclosure.
 For this release, the same logical interconnect group must be provided for each interconnect bay mapping.
 * `absent` - Deletes an enclosure group.
-* `found` - Searches for an `oneview_enclosure_group` resource on the appliance (with or without specific filters) and prints the information to the standard output.
+* `found` - Searches for `oneview_enclosure_group` resources on the appliance (with or without specific filters) and prints the information to the standard output.
-* `set_script` - Updates the configuration script of the enclosure group with the specified.
+* `set_script` - Updates the configuration script of the enclosure group with the specified content.
 * `get_script` - Gets the configuration script of the enclosure group resource specified in `data` and prints it to the standard output.

 Example file: [enclosure_group.pp](examples/enclosure_group.pp)